asyncapi/website/pages/docs/tutorials/streetlights.md

 You want to create a system capable of turning on/off the streetlights depending on the environmental conditions of each of them:

 - You're going to implement an event-driven architecture, with a Message Broker in its "center".
-- Streetlights will each publish information about their environmental lighting to the broker.
+- Streetlights will publish information about their environmental lighting to the broker.
 - Your application will connect to the broker and receive a stream of events from all the streetlights that are reporting their conditions.
 - Based off the events, your application can make a decision regarding turning the streetlight off.
 - Your application is not aware of how many streetlights are publishing events - it just connects to the broker and receives all events